Pepan/ccc_demo/README.md

 Areas:
 * Homepage - accessible by anyone (it does not authorize anything by ```skip_before_action :check_admin_access, only: [:home, :something]```)
-* something page - accessible by *user role*  - some logged in
+* something page - accessible by *user role*  - someone logged in
 * users list page - accessible by admins - role with ```can :access, :admin``` set
 * deleting users - accessible only by *super_admin*